SydAsif/SydAsif.github.io/_posts/python/2021-12-14-python-paramiko.md

 ---

 ## Paramiko
+Using telnet in a lab environment for practice or in a fully isolated private network is recommended, but in a production or public network, telnet is vulnerable to cyber attack.

+To overcome this anomaly, network engineers use ssh.
+SSH is a network protocol that is widely used to access and manage a device remotely and a major protocol to access the network devices and servers over the internet.
+To configure ssh on device's see [telnetlib script](https://sydasif.github.io/python/network-automation-gns3/#ssh-configuration) in previous lab.

 To automate networking devices via SSH, we will using Paramiko.
 [Paramiko](https://www.paramiko.org/) is a pure-Python [1] (2.7, 3.4+) implementation of the SSHv2 protocol [2], providing both client and server functionality.

 Paramiko’s documentation <https://docs.paramiko.org/en/stable/>